kuzzleio/documentation/README.md

 npm run clone-repos
 ```

-This will clone _all_ the repositories in the above list into the `.repos/` directory.
+This will clone _all_ the repositories in the above list into the `.repos/` directory, which will most likely bloat your memory.
 If you don't want all of them to be cloned, you can set the `REPOSITORIES` environment variable to a comma-separated list of repository names, according to the file `./repos/repositories.yml`, e.g.

 ```
 REPOSITORIES=sdk-javascript-6,kuzzle-2 npm run clone-repos